mcalthrop/wc-lit-element-ts/README.md

 Contains the minimum effort required to implement the `@customElement` and `@property` decorators, which are demonstrated in the [`my-element.ts`](./my-element.ts) file.

-> Note: I haven't yet worked out why the `@types/form-data` package is required, but it won't compile without this.

 ## Usage

 Install packages: